grillitype/ProofGenerator/README.md

 # ProofGenerator
 ![](data/PG-bw-small.gif)

- A tool to automatically generate Kerning Proofs, with predefined sample strings InDesign.
+ A tool to automatically generate Kerning Proofs with predefined sample strings in InDesign.

  The ProofGenerator is based on SpecimenDropper, by Alphabet Type: https://github.com/AlphabetType/SpecimenDropper/releases/tag/1.0